bohnonloso10/bohnonloso10.github.io/_pages/about.md

 ---
 permalink: /
-title: "idk yet"
+title: "about me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-abou me
+who am I?
-currently a student in ca' foscari
+🎀 currently a student in ca' foscari university (Venice)